 Nancy is a medium-sized provincial town.
 Similar to Rennes, Dijon, Tours or Nîmes.

 This means that in 2 days you’ll be able to see most of the major places of interest, including two museums.

-When writing this blog post I’m assuming you would plan your trip similar to me (less one night!): arriving first thing on day 1 and leaving at the end of the second day.
+When writing this blog post, I’m assuming you would plan your trip similar to mine (less one night!): arriving first thing on day 1 and leaving at the end of the second day.

 Unlike Paris, it’s pretty easy to figure out how to get around as everything is very close – as long as your hotel is located in the town centre.
 And that’s my advice for you: choose a comfortable hotel near the historic centre.

 The Maison de Myon: my last trip base

 Whenever I visited Nancy in the past, I chose an Accor brand hotel (Ibis styles, Novotel, Mercure etc.).
 Last June, I tried something different.
 Maison de Myon is a “maison d’hôte“, similar to guest houses in Britain.

 This haven of peace is situated just behind the Cathedral on a quiet residential street.
 The Maison de Myon is Just a stone’s throw from the Unesco-listed square of Place Stanislas.